-Pitigliano is a small village in the southern part of Southern Maremma built into tuff.
+Pitigliano is a small village in Southern Maremma built into tuff.
 It stands on a ridge at 313 metres above sea level, surrounded by green valleys crossed by the Lente and Meleta rivers.
 The same shape of the town, characterised by homes built vertically onto a tuff cliff, almost makes the surrounding walls superfluous.

 According to an ancient legend, the foundation of the city is owed to two Romans: Petilio and Celiano; the name of Pitigliano derives from combining their names together.

 Pitigliano has carefully preserved its rich history.
 Traces remain of its centuries of cultural development, from prehistoric settlements and clear evidence of Etruscan civilisation, visible in the tombs throughout the region and in its walls, to the romans whose traces remain in the town’s very name.

 From the Alobrandeschi, lords of the Maremma for about 500 years, we then move on to the Renaissance grandeur of the noble Roman Orsini family.
 After a brief Sienese presence, it then passed to the Medici and their Lorraine heirs who brought with them the promise of new urban development and stimulated an important modernisation phase.